rzhao010/teamx/README.md

 ### Learning Path

+Below are rudimentary instructions.
+They are not meant to be detailed enough to be followed without some face-to-face guidance.

 #### Deploy a starter app and create a toolchain with a CI/CD pipeline

 1. Log into Bluemix